 Grants are “gift funding” provided by the federal government which only rarely has to be repaid.

 A North Central State College scholarship is "gift funding" that does not have to be repaid.
-High school scholarships are based on grade average, class rank, and composite ACT score.
+Scholarships to graduating high school students are based on grade average, class rank, and composite ACT score.
 High school seniors should submit a copy of their most recent transcript with their application for admission.

-The North Central State College Foundation raises funds from supporters of the College and, in turn, provides merit, need-based, and general financial assistance to over one hundred NC State students each year.
-For qualified North Central State College students, the College Foundation provides academic, financial need, and general scholarships from 42 endowed and special funds.
-There are scholarships available for new and current students as well as full-time and part-time students.
+The North Central State College Foundation receives funds from supporters of the College and, in turn, provides merit, need-based, and general financial assistance to over one hundred NC State students each year.
+Scholarships are available for those who are new or previously enrolled, and who are full-time or part-time.

-Application forms and complete details about Foundation scholarships are available on the College website at: www.ncstatecollege.edu/cms/alumni-and-foundation/ foundation/foundation-scholarships.html, or from the College Foundation Office in Room 122 of Kee Hall.
+Application forms and complete details about Foundation scholarships are available on the College website.

 Necessities Fund - A loan which can be forgiven.